renerocksai/sublimeless_zk/README.md

 There are no installers.
 Just download and enjoy.

-The [releases](https://github.com/renerocksai/sublimeless_zk/releases) section of the GitHub repository provides binary [downloads](https://github.com/renerocksai/sublimeless_zk/releases) for up-to-date versions of both Windows 10 (64bit) and macOs.
+The [releases](https://github.com/renerocksai/sublimeless_zk/releases) section of the GitHub repository provides binary [downloads](https://github.com/renerocksai/sublimeless_zk/releases) for up-to-date versions of both Windows 10 (64bit), macOs, and Linux.

 ### Windows

+**Windows 10 (64bit) only:** [Rumors](https://github.com/renerocksai/sublimeless_zk/issues/40) have it that it works on Windows 8.1 but if you don't run Windows 10 64bit, don't expect it to run.
+Volunteers helping to build releases for other versions of Windows are welcome to contact me on GitHub.

 * Download the Windows ZIP (`sublimeless_zk-pre-x.y-win10.zip`) [from the GitHub release archive](https://github.com/renerocksai/sublimeless_zk/releases)
 * Unzip `sublimeless_zk-pre-x.y-win10.zip`